History of Jrue Holiday in Timeline

 Jrue Holiday

-Jrue Holiday is a professional basketball player currently playing for the Boston Celtics in the NBA.
-Holiday played college basketball for one season at UCLA before being drafted into the NBA by the Philadelphia 76ers as the 17th overall pick in the 2009 NBA Draft.
+Jrue Holiday is an American professional basketball player currently playing for the Boston Celtics in the NBA.
+He was drafted by the Philadelphia 76ers as the 17th overall pick in the 2009 NBA draft after playing one season of college basketball with the UCLA Bruins.

-In 1982, Jrue Holiday's mother, Toya, was named Pac-10 Player of the Year while playing college basketball at Arizona State.
+In 1982, Jrue Holiday's mother, Toya Holiday, was named Pac-10 Player of the Year while playing college basketball at Arizona State.

 On June 12, 1990, Jrue Randall Holiday was born.
-He later became an American professional basketball player.
+He is an American professional basketball player.

 Others born on this day/year